This post may contain affiliate links.

 At the end of a long, exhausting day, getting a delicious dinner on the table in as little time as possible makes for the best kind of evening.

-This Creamy One Pot Pasta is a crowd pleaser around here, and it makes a regular appearance at out dinner table.
+This Creamy One Pot Pasta as well as our 20 Minute Lemon Ricotta Pasta are both is a crowd pleasers around here, and it makes a regular appearance at out dinner table.

-- Gnocchi is a very quick cooking pasta.
-Gnocchi cooks up super quickly--just a few minutes in boiling water.
+- Gnocchi is a very quick cooking pasta like ingredient.
+Gnocchi cooks up super quickly–just a few minutes in boiling water.
 This Tomato Basil Gnocchi uses broth and tomato juices to cook in at a very low boil but is still able to cook in no time!

 - Only one ingredient to chop.
 The only ingredient you need to cut or chop is the basil.
 Everything else is basically ready to go.
 I often have minced garlic ready in the fridge as well so that always helps speed things up.